manulorente/linux-foundation-lfs101/README.md

 - The Debian family is upstream for Ubuntu, and Ubuntu is upstream for Linux Mint and others.
 - Kernel version 5.19 is used in Ubuntu 22.04 LTS.
-- It uses the DPKG-based APT package manager (using apt, apt-get, apt-cache, etc., which we cover in detail later) to install, update, and remove packages in the system.
+- It uses the DPKG-based APT package manager (using `apt`, `apt-get`, `apt-cache`, etc., which we cover in detail later) to install, update, and remove packages in the system.
 - Ubuntu has been widely used for cloud deployments.
 - While Ubuntu is built on top of Debian and is GNOME-based under the hood, it differs visually from the interface on standard Debian, as well as other distributions.